Home/Products/Zosa Junior Sachet 10mg/

 Alcohol

-Caution is advised when consuming alcohol with Zosa Junior Sachet 10mg.
+It is not known whether it is safe to consume alcohol with Zosa Junior Sachet 10mg.
 Please consult your doctor.

 Pregnancy